fahim-ahmed05/prothom-alo-epaper/README.md

 └── prothom-alo_YYYYMMDD.pdf
 ```

-### ❗ Notes
+### ❗ Note

-- If ImageMagick installs but PowerShell can't find `magick.exe`, restart your system or re-open PowerShell.
+If ImageMagick installs but PowerShell can't find `magick.exe`, restart your system or re-open PowerShell.

 ### ⭐ Support